GiancarloCroce/directACE/README.md

 Here we focus on Ising spin variables, if you wish to use Boolean representation just replace everywhere "spin_pm1" with "spin01"

-As an example, let's consider a system of $N$ spins interacting via the following hamiltonian:
+As an example, let's consider a system of N spins interacting via the following hamiltonian:

 H=- \sum_{i=1}^{N} J_{ij} s_i s_j - \sum h_i s_i 		 s=0,1